 - Transportation, meals and lodging for destinations related to eligible activities including conferences, coursework, certification, professional development, structured mentoring, and visits to high-level peer organizations

 - The fellowship budget is an important part of the application and requires strong estimates for each expense category.
 Any changes to the fellow’s development plan must be approved by Cullen Foundation before they are made

 - The applicant organization will serve as the grantee and will hold grant funds in a restricted account to be utilized for the sole purpose of approved/eligible fellowship-related expenses.
-Receipts must be saved and submitted to Cullen twice a year
+Receipts must be saved and submitted to Cullen.

 - The applicant organization must be a past Cullen grantee in the performing arts focus area from 2015 to present

-- The staff leader and board chair of the applicant organization may put forth one nominee each year for consideration of a fellowship (i.e. individuals cannot apply directly)
+- The staff leader and board chair of the applicant organization may put forth one nominee each cycle for consideration of a fellowship (i.e. individuals cannot apply directly)

 - A fellowship grant may be in addition to another grant the applicant organization has, past or future, and will not affect or influence organization-level grants with Cullen

 - The applicant organization must be in good standing with Cullen Foundation, meaning it will be up to date on all reporting and other grant activities